devkokov/get-chem/README.md

 ## Introduction

 This piece of software is meant for numerical optimization for low or high-dimensionality problems.
 It generates test cases as inputs, calls WEKA predictive models (Java) to estimate outputs and then compares the mathematical closeness/distance of these outputs compared to benchmark(s).
 The user can specify the input variables (min/increment/max values), WEKA models need to be pre-made, and outputs are user-specified.
-Once outputs are estimated and benchmark(s) given, all is held in memory to standardise and perform Euclidean distance estimating between the two.
+Once outputs are estimated and benchmark(s) given, all is held in memory to normalise (optional) and perform comparison calculations.
 The software then seeks a MySQL database to store results and report.

-The data is normalised using one of the below methods prior to calculating Euclidean distances:
+The data can be normalised (optional) using one of the below methods prior to comparing results:

 "Rescaling" normalisation method (formula below)